koii-network/koii-node/README.md

 ![Stars](https://img.shields.io/github/stars/koii-network/desktop-node?style=social)
 ![GitHub watchers](https://img.shields.io/github/watchers/koii-network/desktop-node?style=social)
 [![Twitter](https://img.shields.io/twitter/follow/KoiiNetwork)](https://twitter.com/KoiiNetwork)

+ 🐛 Make sure to submit issues [here](https://github.com/koii-network/desktop-node/issues)

 </div>

-🐛 Make sure to submit issues [here](https://github.com/koii-network/desktop-node/issues)

-# Welcome to the Koii Network!

 Koii is a community of people and computers, working together to build a brighter, more secure, more private future.
 The global network allows anyone to use a few lines of code to access personal computers instead of paying Big Tech™ to do what you need.